 It is compulsory for drivers and passengers to wear seat belts at all times whilst driving in Tasmania.
 Children must be properly restrained by an approved child restraint or adult seat belt if fitted to the vehicle.

 Speed limits in Tasmania are posted in kilometres per hour (km/h).
-The speed limit in most Tasmanian suburban streets is 50 km/h.
-Please note that if there is no speed limit sign, then the limit is 50 km/h in that street.
+The speed limit in most Tasmanian suburban streets is 40 km/h but drops to 40 km/hr in some city and school areas.
+Please note that if there is no speed limit sign, then the limit is 40 km/h in that street.

 Strict drink-driving laws apply in Tasmania.
 Random breath testing, for the checking of blood alcohol levels, is conducted throughout Tasmania on a regular basis.
 All insurance is invalid if drivers exceed the legal alcohol limit in Tasmania which is currently 0.5mg (.05) per litre of blood.

 Passing / Overtaking

 On the highway or open road drivers must stay in the left lane unless overtaking (right lane is for overtaking vehicles.)
 Please take care when driving on unfamiliar roads and note that crossing the centre line of the road on a blind crest or a curve is strictly prohibited.

 You must drive with your headlights and rear lights on between sunset and sunrise.
 During days with conditions of poor visibility, it is also recommended that you drive with your lights on.
 Low beam must be used in suburban areas.
 Using high beam on the open road allows for the best visibility, remembering to dip your headlights when an approaching vehicle is within 200m.